Games Insurers Play: How Insurance Companies Avoid Responsibility

 “Hi, this is John from Progressive.
 We’re calling because we wanted to get a quick statement about your accident.”

 Insurers will make this call as soon as they possibly can.
-This statement could cause you a great deal of problems later on.
+This statement could cause you a lot of problems later on.
 When the adjusters take your statement, they will be recording every word of it.
 And they won’t be doing so “for quality control purposes.”
 They won’t just be asking you what happened.
 They will also ask you if you needed medical attention after the accident, or they will ask you how you are feeling.
 What they want is for you to say that you didn’t need medical attention and that you feel fine.
-These recorded statements can be used against you later on should real medical problems develop.
+These recorded statements can be used against you, later on, should real medical problems develop.
 It’s important to remember that not every medical condition is immediately obvious.
 For instance, if you develop a tumor, you don’t feel it’s presence as soon as it appears.
 Many forms of trauma result in slow damage to the body.

 “We’re not available right now.
 Leave a message and we’ll get back to you as soon as we can.”